azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 This is an efficient way of starting with smaller modules and combining them to create complex configurations.

-## Key characteristics
+## Key module characteristics

 The truth is that you have already been working with a module.
 The **root module** is everything that sits in the directory in which you have been running your terraform commands.

 And a module is just a collection of terraform files in a location.

 The code block below shows an example module call: